GitaAyu06/GCESN/README.md

 ## Source Code
 #### Installation
 GCESN was developed using Python version 3.10.12 with CUDA toolkit v12.0.
-All library that is used for running GCESN codes ara available in [requirements](requirements.txt).
+All library that is used for running GCESN codes are available in [requirements](requirements.txt).
 Before running all codes in this repository, installed all the required libraries by running the following command on terminal

 ```
 pip install -r requirements.txt